Step by Step

 - Practicum in Financial Services Back Office Operations

-- Questions for writing the rationale essay – follow this outline
+- Questions for writing the rationale essay – BS degree outline

 - Writing Your Degree Program Rationale booklet with cartoons

-- Review a sample rationale essay – doc file
+- A sample of associate degree rationale essay – doc

 - Online Degree Plan created in DP Planner